 This paper presents the Peace Agreement Strength Scores (PASS) of peace agreements in civil conflicts.
 The scores capture the strength of peace agreements at the time of signing and can be used to avoid relying on the duration of agreement survival as a proxy for agreement strength.
 The scores are used to show descriptively that stronger peace agreements tend to be signed in more intractable conflicts, suggesting that a selection effect may be at play in the process of agreement signing and duration.
 The scores are available for all peace agreements signed in UCDP/PRIO civil conflicts from 1975-2018.

 Bailee Donahue, Rob Williams, and Mark Crescenzi.
 “Unsettled Borders in a Market Context.”
-Presented at the Annual Meeting of the Peace Science Society (International), Manhattan, KS, November 2019 and the International Studies Association Midwest Annual Conference, St. Louis, MO, November 2019.
-To be presented at the Annual Conference of the American Political Science Association, San Francisco, CA, September, 2020.
+Presented at the Annual Meeting of the Peace Science Society (International), Manhattan, KS, November 2019, the International Studies Association Midwest Annual Conference, St. Louis, MO, November 2019, and the Annual Conference of the American Political Science Association, San Francisco, CA, September, 2020.

 Border disputes between states can be very costly and disruptive, including major disruptions in trade.
 From an aggregate perspective, scholars traditionally expect these costs and disruptions to place pressure on states to avoid or resolve these disputes quickly.
 This view, however, risks oversimplification of the quality of trade and the economic actors driving that trade.
 We investigate the consequences of complex trade relations on border disputes.
-Variation in the composition of trade, whether characterized by comparative advantage trade, inter-industry trade, or intra-industry trade, generates variation in the presence and intensity of domestic pressure to avoid or resolve border disputes.
+Variation in the composition of trade, whether characterized by uniqueness on the global market or readily available substitutes, generates variation in the presence and intensity of domestic pressure to avoid or resolve border disputes.
 We examine the effects of this variation on dispute behavior using an original dataset that combines product-level trade data (spanning from 1962-2001) with ICOW territorial claims data.
 The use of product-level trade data allows for the analysis of substitutability options which may reduce exit costs and make it easier to escalate border disputes.
 This analysis helps us better understand the choice to forego trade due to border disputes, and furthers our understanding of the economic impact of unsettled borders.